metaneutrons/snapdog2/docs/blueprint/05-cross-cutting-concerns.md

 These cross-cutting concerns interact seamlessly:

 * **Resilience (Sec 7) & Result (Sec 5.1):** Polly policies wrap calls in `/Infrastructure`.
 If all retries/attempts within a policy fail, the originating exception is caught and returned as `Result.Failure(ex)`.
-* **Validation (Sec 5.4) & Result (Sec 5.1):** `ValidationBehavior` runs early in the MediatR pipeline.
+* **Validation (Sec 5.4) & Result (Sec 5.1):** `ValidationBehavior` runs early in the Cortex.Mediator pipeline.
 If validation fails, it throws `ValidationException`, preventing the command handler from executing.
 This exception does *not* typically result in a `Result.Failure` directly from the handler but is handled by higher-level middleware to produce an appropriate error response.
 * **Logging (Sec 5.2) & Telemetry (Sec 13):** Logs are automatically enriched with `TraceId` and `SpanId` from the current OpenTelemetry `Activity`.
 Events like resilience retries, validation failures, command handling start/end, and `Result` failures are logged with structured context.
-* **Metrics (Sec 13) & Handlers/Behaviors:** The `PerformanceBehavior` (Sec 6.4.3) uses `IMetricsService` to record durations and success/failure counts of MediatR requests.
+* **Metrics (Sec 13) & Handlers/Behaviors:** The `PerformanceBehavior` (Sec 6.4.3) uses `IMetricsService` to record durations and success/failure counts of Cortex.Mediator requests.
 Other specific metrics can be recorded directly where relevant actions occur.